 ‘Stay with me baby’ – from the Walker Brothers to Leanne Jarvis (1966+)

-Examining these factors individually, a pattern emerges which helps improve marketing effectiveness.
+However, by examining these factors individually, a pattern emerges which helps improve marketing effectiveness.

 ‘Digital marketing’ is no longer separate from ‘marketing’